Dysprosium(III) nitrate

 Dysprosium(III) nitrate is an inorganic compound, a salt of dysprosium and nitric acid with the chemical formula Dy(NO3)3.
 The compound forms yellowish crystals, dissolves in water, forms a crystalline hydrate.

 Synthesis

 Anhydrous salt is obtained by the action of nitrogen dioxide on dysprosium(III) oxide:

-The action of nitrogen dioxideon metallic dysprosium:
+The action of nitrogen dioxide on metallic dysprosium:

 Physical properties

 Dysprosium(III) nitrate forms yellowish crystals.

-Forms a crystalline hydrate of the composition Dy(NO3)3*5H2O, which melts in its own crystallization water at 88.6 °C.
+The anhydrous nitrate forms a crystalline hydrate in wet air with the ideal composition of Dy(NO3)3*5H2O, which melts in its own crystallization water at 88.6 °C.

-Soluble in water and ethanol, hygroscopic.
+All hydrates (anhydrous, pentahydrate, and hexahydrate) are soluble in water and ethanol, hygroscopic.